ajaysr047/CodeTest/README.md

 # CodeTest
- A Java system application to conduct coding exams in lab
+ A Java system application to conduct coding exams in lab.

 ## Technologies used
 - Java 8